hakonhagland/perl-projects/README.md

 - Want to collaborate on a project?
 Submit an issue here describing your idea and I will consider adding it to the list of project below; or better: do the work yourself and submit a pull request here which provides a link to your GitHub project page.
-I will then consider merging into the list of projects below.
+I will then consider merging it into the list of projects below.

   - The project page should explain the purpose of the project and refer to a GitHub